rtedesco1197/Baseball-Analytics-Non-Parametric/README.md

 3. Using bootstrapping to compare the ability of two players.

-Source code is available through the .Rmd report.
+Source code is reproducible through the .Rmd report.